top of page

 1. Plan Well in Advance

-Planning early gives parents time to organise activities, book childcare or holidays, and avoid last-minute disagreements.
+Planning early gives parents time to organize activities, book childcare, or holidays.
+It also helps avoid last-minute disagreements.

-Discuss potential plans several months in advance to ensure both parents can make arrangements that work.
+• Discuss potential plans several months in advance.
+This ensures that both parents can make arrangements that work.

-Early planning also allows children to understand the schedule and feel secure about their upcoming holidays.
+Early planning also allows children to understand the schedule.
+This knowledge helps them feel secure about their upcoming holidays.

 2. Prioritise Your Child’s Needs

-While both parents may have preferences, the priority should always be what’s best for your child.
+While both parents may have personal preferences, the priority should always be what’s best for your child.

 Consider:

-How to maintain stability for your child, such as familiar routines or traditions.
+• How to maintain stability for your child through familiar routines or traditions.

-Activities that create fun, positive experiences, whether it’s a trip to the park, a family holiday, or simply spending time together at home.
+• Activities that create fun, positive experiences.
+Options include a trip to the park, a family holiday, or simply spending time together at home.

 3. Create a Balanced Schedule

-A good holiday plan should give both parents meaningful time with the children while considering work and personal schedules.
+A good holiday plan should provide both parents with meaningful time with the children.
+It should also take work and personal schedules into account.

 Some approaches families use include:

-Alternating weeks: For example, one parent may have the children for the first week of the summer holidays, and the other for the second.
+• Alternating weeks: For example, one parent may have the children for the first week of the summer holidays, while the other takes the second.

-Splitting holidays: Divide key holidays like Christmas or Easter so both parents get to celebrate special occasions with the children.
+• Splitting holidays: Divide key holidays like Christmas or Easter.
+This ensures both parents celebrate special occasions with the children.

-Flexibility is key.
-If one parent has less time off work during a break, the schedule can be adjusted to ensure children get the best experience possible.
+Flexibility is key here.
+If one parent has fewer days off work during a break, the schedule can be adjusted.
+This ensures children have the best experience possible.

 4. Address Travel Plans Early

-If you or your co-parent are planning holidays abroad, keep in mind the legal requirements in the UK:
+If you or your co-parent are planning holidays abroad, it's important to keep the legal requirements in the UK in mind:

-The parent travelling with the child will usually need written permission from the other parent.
+• The parent traveling with the child usually needs written permission from the other parent.

-It’s also important to agree on travel dates, destinations, and itineraries well in advance to avoid unnecessary conflict.
+• Agree on travel dates, destinations, and itineraries well in advance.
+This helps avoid unnecessary conflict.

-Mediation can help if you need support resolving disputes about holiday travel.
+Mediation can help if you need support resolving disputes regarding holiday travel.

 5. Use Mediation to Resolve Disagreements

-If conversations about holiday plans become difficult, mediation provides a neutral and supportive space to work through issues.
+When discussions about holiday plans become challenging, mediation provides a neutral and supportive space to work through issues.

 Mediation offers:

-A child-focused approach to ensure decisions are made in their best interests.
+• A child-focused approach, ensuring decisions are made in their best interests.

 How Mediation Benefits Families During School Holidays